SPIRITUS SUPERIORIBUS SUBLATUS EST

 Bases need to be locked up directly on the press bed (proof presses) or in a chase - the same way as a forme of type or a zinc, magnesium or copper plate that has been mounted on a wooden base.
 In this case, space needs to be left for quoins and a little wood furniture (reglet) against the aluminium.
 In practice this means subtracting 1" from the inside chase measurements to allow for two standard quoins on two sides of the base.
 An issue arises for platen presses as gauge pins need to be outside the base area to avoid being crushed.
 Using a smaller base is the preferred solution (you can combine smaller bases for larger formes), as are the use of crushable gauge pins or making several impressions on one sheet before trimming to size.

-Specifications: Aircraft grade aluminium 6061 grade machined to .875".
-A standard relief plate with adhesive backing brings everything to type high, ).918".
+Specifications: Aircraft grade aluminium 6061 grade machined to .875" or .853".
+A standard relief base with standard relief plate and adhesive backing brings everything to type high, .918".
 The bases are black anodised to harden and reduce wear.
-Finally they are laser etched with a grid to facilitate alignment of plates.
+Finally they are laser-etched with a grid to facilitate alignment.

 © Moana Road Press 2014